 The Registration Office grants approval for Special Students.
 Please contact an Admissions Counselor upon approval.

 It is incredibly difficult for a student to work full time and complete this program.
 Students are required to be in a foundation field placement for 16 hours a week and 24 hours a week during their advanced field placement.
 At the same time, students must take between 1 and 4 additional classes (3-12 credit hours) per week.

 This program is very rigorous and requires students to dedicate at least 3 hours a week of outside classwork (course readings, writing assignments, group work, etc.) for each course.
 All students have different circumstances, but it is not recommended to work full time while in this program.

-No. We offer several courses online, but due to the nature of social work most classes are held in a classroom.
+No. (temporarily during the Covid-19 pandemic) we offer several courses online, but due to the nature of social work most classes are held in a classroom.
 Students benefit the most from interacting with each other as well as their professors, so only certain courses are offered online.
 Please view our course schedule to get a better idea of how many classes can be taken online.

 Yes.
-Students whose concentration is Clinical and specialization is Behavioral Health may apply to join the cohort to complete the program at The Universities at Shady Grove.
+Students whose concentration is Clinical and specialization is Behavioral Health or Families and Children may apply to join the cohort to complete the program at The Universities at Shady Grove.

 Foundation students submit a field application in which they include their resume and essays detailing their experience and expectations, but the Field Office is responsible for assigning the placement.
 Students entering their Advanced year, submit a field application and choose the top three placements they would like, and the Field Office works diligently to place the student in one of their top choices.